sonnyky/UnityCvPlugin/README.md

 Takes a Unity Texture2D object and saves it as a black and white jpg.

 ### Image transformation
 Takes a Unity Texture2D and rotates, scales and translates its ROI (Region of Interest) on top of a new image.
+The image's outer hull is first detected and an ROI is set.
+Scaling and rotation is done only on this ROI area.
+After rotation and scaling, the ROI is overlaid on a new image with the same size as the original, at a specified offset.
+Please see code for more details.

 ### Detect outer hull
 Detects the outer points of an image, useful to determine ROI and other computer vision pipelines.